 To give you a better depiction of our relationship, I have attached a photo below:

 …Actually picture the character, Ms. Clara (left) as a woman in her early 30s, and the character, Elizabeth (right) as a woman in her early 20s.

-My mentor left New Jersey shortly after getting accepted, and I soon felt super alone.
+My mentor left New Jersey shortly after getting accepted, and I soon felt alone.
 I thought: “Who can I turn to when I do not understand The Word?”
 Well, of course God, through His Holy Spirit reassured me that He would answer any and every question I had whether I asked or not.
-Our relationship grew very close.
-For an entire year and a half without a spiritual mentor, I was able to have deep, intimate time with Jesus.
-Not that spiritual mentors are bad.
+Our relationship grew very close (God and I).
+For an entire year and a half without a discipling partner, I was able to have deep, intimate time with Jesus.
+Not that discipling partners are bad.
 I struggled with replacing God with people back then, and I needed to be alone with Jesus.
 My prayers grew stronger, and I studied The Word with great anticipation of hearing from the Holy Spirit.
 It makes me smile just thinking about it.

 In 2015, the movie, War Room , by the Kendrick brothers hit theaters.
 I must have seen it in theaters twice and I purchased two copies of the movie on DVD.
 After my first time seeing it, I went out to buy washi-tape, note cards, and sticky notes.
 I cleared out my entire bedroom closet and hung up Christmas lights.
 I could not fit a chair in the closet, so I settled for a pillow.
 Then, I went to war.